Business Personal Property

 Arizona

 For example, in Arizona, for equipment reported at its original cost and date, the assessor applies an additional depreciation factor that increases every year until total depreciation eventually meets 97.5%.
-If you’re reporting equipment that has been re-booked — meaning it’s being reported at the cost and date your business acquired an existing asset instead of the original cost and date of the equipment — the equipment is not eligible for the additional depreciation.
-Arizona has recently modified the application of additional depreciation factors, so it is important to fully understand their depreciation schedules and how this applies to your personal property.
+If you’re reporting equipment that has been re-booked, meaning it’s being reported at the cost and date your business acquired an existing asset instead of the original cost and date of the equipment, the equipment is not eligible for the additional depreciation.
+In 2023, Arizona modified the application of additional depreciation factors and how they assess new equipment purchases.

 Indiana